{{ propApi.searchIcon }}

 Step 4 - Progress payments

-If you have completed a progress stage, you are entitled to make a claim for the work carried out under that stage.
-When you have made a genuine claim for a progress payment, the client must pay the progress payment within the timeframe set out in the contract.
+If you have completed a progress stage, you are entitled to make a claim for the work carried out in accordance with the agreed schedule.
+When you have made a genuine claim for a progress payment, the client must pay the progress payment within the timeframe set out in the contract – you should closely monitor these timeframes.

-A request for payment under a domestic building work contract must be a genuine reflection of the value of work performed.
+A request for payment under a domestic building work contract must be a genuine reflection of the value of work performed (including any variations).
 Exceptions to this rule include:

-• a deposit of not more than 5% of the contract value where the work is valued over $20,000
+• a deposit of not more than 5% of the contract value where the work is valued at $20,000 and over;

 • payments to third parties for professional services, e.g. engineers, architects and surveyors and